chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketFacetBase.md

 error OnlyAccessableByVault()
 ```

+_Throws an error indicating that the caller is not the chromatch vault contract._

 ### onlyDao

 ```solidity
 modifier onlyDao()
 ```

-_Modifier to restrict access to only the DAO._
+_Modifier to restrict access to only the DAO.
+     Throws an `OnlyAccessableByDao` error if the caller is not the DAO._

 ### onlyLiquidator